 Showing love to our kids when we are angry can be as simple as a calm touch.
 We can soothe our little ones out of anger through eye contact and touch.
 Show them you see they are in distress and ask, “Can I hold your hand?” or “Can I hug you?”
-It’s amazing how an angry child can melt when they feel our calming presence.
-And it’s so powerful to see how much they need our help in regulating their emotions.
+It’s incredible how an angry child can melt when they feel our calming presence.
+And it’s so powerful to see how much they need our help regulating their emotions.

 6. Be Mindful of Triggers

-Sometimes, when dealing with children struggling to contain their emotions, you have to pick and choose your battles.
-If no matter what you do, your child cries and whines every time you pass the pet store because they want a puppy, then maybe drive a different way to get to the grocery store.
+Sometimes, when dealing with children struggling to contain their emotions, you must pick and choose your battles.
+If, no matter what you do, your child cries and whines every time you pass the pet store because they want a puppy, then maybe drive a different way to get to the grocery store.
 Or, if staying up late at a sibling’s baseball game makes your toddler cry for preschool the next day, consider hiring a babysitter to put them to bed on nights when the games go late.
 Sometimes the best thing we can do is avoid putting our children in a position where they lose it.